Arcadia-Science/2022-actin-prediction/README.md

 2. The sequence should represent a suspected actin, actin-like, actin-related, or other sequence that is similar to actin.
 3. The sequence must be available on GenBank.
 This is because the pipeline uses pre-calculated alphafold PDB structures based on the UniProt database.
 The pipeline provides a conversion between the GenBank identifier and the UniProt identifier, but the input file name must be the GenBank identifer (see below).

-You need to do three things start the pipeline on your own FASTA sequence.
+You need to do three things to start the pipeline on your own FASTA sequence.
 We provide an overview of these steps first, and then provide more details below.

 1. Launch Binder ([![Binder](https://aws-uswest2-binder.pangeo.io/badge_logo.svg)](https://aws-uswest2-binder.pangeo.io/v2/gh/Arcadia-Science/2022-actin-prediction/ter/binderize))